goastian/astian-privacy-protect/README.md

 In future versions, the option to activate VPN and DNS navigation among other features will be available.

-Midori Protect My Privacy using Adguard as a base will always be open source as will all components, and we will always preserve and protect the privacy of users.
+Midori Privacy Protect using Ghostery as a base will always be open source as will all components, and we will always preserve and protect the privacy of users.